0mar/mercurial/README.md

 Caveats:
 * If you create your own scenarios in an image editor, remember to turn antialiasing off.
 Mercurial can have difficulties with interpreting smoothed obstacle edges in images.
 * Creating large images (larger than 1024x1440 for instance) delays pre-processing time, and is (probably) not required for the simulation.
 If you want large environments, you can set the `scene_size_x/scene_size_y` parameters.
-The resolution of the images only affects the route planning and the obstacles.
+The resolution of the images only affects the level of detail in route planning and the obstacles.

 ## Custom parameters ##